What do your plan options include?

 Modification costs can vary depending upon the extent of your changes.
 Often, the number of changes justifies the design of a completely new plan.
 If you are interested in making changes, give us a call or e-mail what you are looking for and we will go over them in depth and get back to you with a quote.

 Would my modifications be less expensive if I drew them on my Home Architect software?

 Unfortunately, no. Even though it would clarify your intentions, the designer would still need to spend the same amount of time changing all aspects of the drawings.

 What is a daylight or walk-out basement?

-It is most often seen on sloping lots that allow at least a portion of the basement to have larger windows.
-Depending upon the amount of slope, you can often times have a door that walks directly out.
+It is most often seen on sloping lots that allow at least a portion of the basement to have larger windows or an exterior access.